harmanea/DeepTraffic/README.md

 # DeepTraffic
-An online repository for the school project DeepTraffic
+An online repository for the school project DeepTraffic.

 The goal of this project is to get started with deep learning.